Black Celebration: Background

 After touring through July 1985 in support of their previous album Some Great Reward (1984), Depeche Mode released two compilation albums in late 1985, The Singles 81→85 in the UK in October, and Catching Up with Depeche Mode in the US in November.
 Both albums included two new tracks which were both issued as singles, "Shake the Disease" (single released April 1985) and "It's Called a Heart" (single released September 1985).

-On a personal level, singer Dave Gahan married his partner Jo Fox, while songwriter Martin Gore was still living in West Berlin with his girlfriend Christina Friedrich.
+On a personal level, singer Dave Gahan married his partner Jo Fox in August, songwriter Martin Gore was still living in West Berlin with his girlfriend Christina Friedrich, and Andy Fletcher and Alan Wilder had moved in with their girlfriends, Grainne Mullen and Jeri Young, respectively, in London.
 However, after their exhausting year of touring and recording, the band found themselves at odds when they reunited.
 Tensions within the band and their producer Daniel Miller had already come up during recording sessions earlier that year for "Shake the Disease".
 Said Gahan, "If we were ever going to split up the band it was at the end of 1985.
 We were really in a state of turmoil.
 Constant arguing.
 Very intense.
 We weren't really sure where to go [musically] after Some Great Reward, so we decided to slow things down.
 But it left us with too much time on our hands.
 So we spent most of our time arguing.
 Sometimes, it seems incredible that we came out of that period with the band and our sanity intact."
 The inter-personal conflict within what was normally a tight-knit group led Gore to hide away with a friend at a farm for a week, with Gore later saying "I freaked out.
 I had to go away for a few days."
 Ultimately, the band agreed to reconvene in London in November to try to record their new material.